 Paragliding in Niš, Serbia

 To fly, one has to run towards certain death.
-At least that is how it feels like.
-So there I am, standing on an 800 meters high mountain in southern Serbia, buckled up waiting for the right wind, weighing my options.
+At least, that is how it feels like.
+So there I am, standing on an 800-meter-high mountain in southern Serbia, buckled up, waiting for the right wind, weighing my options.
 The first and overwhelming thought is to unbuckle and run to my loved ones as quickly as possible.
 After all, I have a lovely family that I want to see again.
 The other option at this point seems to involve, if not death, at least a crippling accident.
 Why would I want to risk my future happiness for a short thrill?

 Tandem paragliding experience

 On the other hand, I am sure this is relatively safe.
 Otherwise, the Niš tourist office would not suggest we take the flight, right?
 To fly a paraglider, one has to be a qualified pilot.
-As this is a first for me, I will take a duo-flight in a tandem.
+As this is my first time, I will take a duo flight.

-Apparently, you don’t require any experience to fly.
-I just have to sit back and enjoy the ride!
+You don’t require any experience to fly.
+I have to sit back and enjoy the ride!
 Still, I am not sure.
 Whilst I consider the alternatives, time runs out, and the wind picks up.
 And off we go.
 The run is blissfully short.
 Within a hundred metres, we take off.
-Initially, I feel like hyperventilating.
-But once I settle, flying at a speed of 40 kilometres an hour feels surprisingly tranquil.
+Initially, I felt like hyperventilating.
+But flying at 40 kilometres an hour feels surprisingly tranquil once I settle.
 The landscape below slowly changes form.

 How does it feel to soar like a bird?

 Yes, this is the thrilling sensation of soaring like a bird.
-However, at the same time as I start to relax, I learn from the pilot that the wind can make unexpected moves.
-Turbulence, the dreaded T-word, is not just a thing for flying aeroplanes but a genuine concern whilst paragliding too.
+However, at the same time, as I started to relax, I learned from the pilot that the wind can make unexpected moves.
+Turbulence, the dreaded T-word, is not just a thing for flying aeroplanes but also a genuine concern whilst paragliding.

-For a change, I feel lucky being overweight, as the additional kilos keep me from being affected too much by the wind.
+For a change, I feel lucky to be overweight, as the additional kilos keep me from being affected too much by the wind.
 Thank you: red wine, chocolate (one can never eat enough chocolate), ice cream and lasagne for keeping me safe.

 Miroljub, the pilot, oozes calm and keeps reassuring me I am doing great.
 “Wave to your husband.
 He is watching.
 There look.”
-My greatness amounts to hanging… which admittedly I have ample experience.
-Still, his reassurance works.
-My heart rate goes down from what surely must have been at least 200 beats per minute to a more acceptable level.
+My greatness amounts to hanging… which, admittedly, I have ample experience with—still, his reassurance works.
+My heart rate goes down from what indeed must have been at least 200 beats per minute to a more acceptable level.

 A soft landing in Nis

 After what is less than 15 minutes – but feels like an hour – our flight has to come to a complete stop.
-When we land, the pilot warns me that it will feel like a jump from 30 cm height, and I have to run again.
-In fact, it is a soft landing, and I know for sure that this is an experience that I want to have repeatedly.
+When we landed, the pilot warned me that it would feel like a jump from 30 cm height, and I had to run again.
+It is a soft landing, and I know for sure that this is an experience that I want to have repeatedly.

-- The flights usually occur near Niška Banja, a 15 minutes drive from Niš.
+• The flights usually occur near Niška Banja, a 15-minute drive from Niš.

-- Long trousers and sleeves are also a good idea.
-It will be a lot colder in the air, flying at relatively high speed even when it feels pretty warm at ground level.
+• Long trousers and sleeves are also a good idea.
+It will be colder in the air, flying at relatively high speed even when it feels pretty warm at ground level.

 So you know, I travelled to Serbia as a guest of the Niš Tourist Office.